Blueprint to Passive – Visual Brand & UX System

 Core values:

-Clarity: Every element has a job.
+- Clarity: Every element has a job.
 No noise.

-Empowerment: The design should make people feel capable, not confused.
+- Empowerment: The design should make people feel capable, not confused.

-Simplicity: Fewer steps, less friction, more flow.
+- Simplicity: Fewer steps, less friction, more flow.

-Consistency: Familiar patterns build trust and ease.
+- Consistency: Familiar patterns build trust and ease.

-Accessibility: Everyone should be able to participate.
+- Accessibility: Everyone should be able to participate.

 Tone & feel:

-Calm
+- Calm

-Confident
+- Confident

-Helpful
+- Helpful

-Future‑focused
+- Future‑focused

-Human
+- Human

 DIVI 5 terminology

 Divi 5 introduces a new way of thinking about how websites are built and styled.
 Instead of styling individual modules one at a time, Divi 5 encourages a system‑based approach using global variables, presets, and shared option groups.
-The terminology below describes how th new framework is applied to the overall website design.
+The terminology below describes how the new framework is applied to the overall website design.

-Layout Structure
+Layout Structure Elements

 These are the containers that define the structure of a page: